Beijing holiday by bike

 Another great detour is to circle the lake and have a lunch in the island restaurant with a 5-star view.
 This lake is just to the right of the Forbidden city.

 By bike you’ll move faster than by foot – so you’ll see more – and thanks to the city’s infamous traffic jams, you’re also likely to move faster than cars and parking isn’t a problem.
-So take advantage of bike riding – find your best street food place, your most interesting buildings and best vantage points of the city.
+So take advantage of bike riding if on holiday in China- find your best street food place, your most interesting buildings and best vantage points of the city.
 Make new friends with locals – try not to use a map.
 Just get lost in the heart of Beijing and people will help you find what you are looking for.
-And when you make your way back to your hotel, I’m sure you’ll not forget this day!
+And when you make your way back to your hotel, I’m sure you’ll not forget this day of your holiday!

 * Beijing photo by John C Wright – Intrepid Photography Competition.